Child & Adolescent Certificate Program: A One-Year Evening Program

 Clinicians will learn to engage, assess, and intervene with infants, children, and teenagers through a variety of treatment techniques which include infant-parent therapy, play therapy, the use of transference and countertransference with children and adolescents, overcoming impasses in treatment, and working with parents and the larger systems in which the older child functions.

 Clinicians will individualize their assessment and treatment planning for a diverse range of child psychopathology and child strengths.
-They will learn how to intervene effectively with the child's family at all ages: Using videotaping and feedback sessions with the parent-infant dyad, using family therapy techniques with older children and teenagers.
+They will learn how to intervene effectively with the child's family at all ages.
 They will consider successful referral and collaboration strategies with auxiliary services.
 Special attention will be paid to the ways in which socio-cultural factors influence both clinicians and clients.

 Although this program does not include a clinical component, students may choose to consult individually or as a group with a child psychology clinical consultant.